pygfx/pygfx/README.md

 # pygfx

-A render engine, inspired by ThreeJS, but for Python and targeting [WGPU](https://github.com/pygfx/wgpu-py).
+A render engine, inspired by ThreeJS, but for Python and targeting Vulkan/Metal/DX12 (via wgpu).

 ## Introduction